Explore more insights

 Acting quickly is key, so make sure you are keeping an eye on your credit profile to be notified of any new CCJs as soon as possible.

 If you believe that the CCJ was issued unfairly, you can apply to have it set aside.
 This means that the CCJ will be cancelled and the case will be heard again in court.
 You may have grounds to have the CCJ set aside if, for example, you were not given enough time to respond to the claim or if you were not properly served with the court documents.
 It is important to seek legal advice if you are considering this option as it can be a complex process.
-See more information on this process here.
+You can find out more information on this process from the government website.

 If your business has a CCJ registered against it, it’s important to act quickly to minimise the impact.
-Stay up to date with your credit profile and get alerted if a CCJ is registered with Capitalise for Business.
+You can stay up to date with your credit profile and see if a CCJ has been registered against your business when you sign up to Capitalise for Business.
+This ensures that you can take action quickly with real-time alerts.

 finance